Protect Your Investment: How to Identify and Avoid Dishonest Roofers

 - 4 min read

-As homeowners, we all want to protect our biggest investment, and that often means relying on professionals for repairs and maintenance.
-But when it comes to roofing, there are some bad apples out there.
-Here's a step-by-step guide to help you identify and avoid a dishonest roofer.
-As always, Homeowner's United offers options to contact our pre-vetted, trustworthy, professional contractors.
-If you think your roof is due for an inspection, our partners offer free, no-pressure inspections.
+As homeowners, we all want to protect our biggest investment.
+This usually means relying on professionals for repairs and maintenance.
+However, when it comes to roofing, there are some bad apples out there.
+To help you navigate this vital decision, here’s a step-by-step guide to identify and avoid a dishonest roofer.
+Remember, Homeowner's United provides options to contact our pre-vetted, trustworthy professional contractors.
+If you think your roof may need an inspection, our partners offer free, no-pressure inspections.

-Step 1: Know the Difference Between a Legitimate Inspection and Sketchy Inspection
+Step 1: Know the Difference Between a Legitimate Inspection and a Sketchy Inspection

-After a significant weather event, some reputable roofing companies may offer immediate inspections.
-This can be beneficial as early documentation of storm damage can increase the chances of insurance approval.
-However, it's important to understand the difference between a thorough, honest inspection and one that's designed to mislead you.
+After severe weather, reputable roofing companies often provide immediate inspections.
+This can be beneficial since early documentation of storm damage increases the chances of insurance approval.
+However, you must differentiate between a thorough, honest inspection and one that's intended to mislead you.

-Legitimate Inspection: A reputable roofer will conduct a comprehensive inspection, often taking photos or videos of any damage they find.
-They will explain what they're seeing clearly, answer your questions, and focus on factual evidence.
-Their goal is to inform you and provide options.
+A reputable roofer will conduct a comprehensive inspection.
+They will likely take photos or videos of any damage they discover.
+They should clearly explain what they see, answer your questions, and focus on factual evidence.
+The goal is to inform you and provide reliable options.

-Sketchy Inspection: Be wary if a roofer rushes through the inspection, points to vague "damage" without clear evidence, or uses scare tactics to emphasize the urgency of repairs.
-They might try to get you to sign an "assignment of benefits" (AOB) form immediately, which can give them control over your insurance claim.
-They'll push for a quick signature and might discourage you from getting other opinions.
+Be cautious if a roofer rushes through the inspection.
+If they point to vague "damage" without providing clear evidence, that’s a red flag.
+They may employ scare tactics to stress the urgency of performing repairs.
+Watch out if they try to get you to sign an "assignment of benefits" (AOB) form right away.
+This form can give them control over your insurance claim and might pressure you into quick decision-making.

-What to Do: If a roofer offers an inspection, welcome it!
-Ask them to clearly point out any damage they find and explain its severity.
-Take photos or videos if possible.
-After the inspection, thank them for their time and inform them you will be getting multiple estimates and reviewing all your options before making a decision.
+If a roofer offers an inspection, welcome it!
+Ask them to clearly point out any damage along with explanations of its severity.
+If possible, take photos or videos of the inspection.
+Afterward, thank them for their time and inform them that you’ll gather multiple estimates and review all your options before making a decision.
 Never feel pressured to sign anything on the spot.
 A trustworthy roofer will respect your need to gather information.

 Step 2: Always Review Your Estimates (and Make Sure They're Detailed!)

-What to Do: Insist on a written, detailed estimate that includes:
+Insist on a written, detailed estimate that comprises:

 The type and brand of materials to be used (e.g., specific shingles, underlayment, flashing).